-Shark Class is comprised of 23 pupils in Year 4,5 and 6, who love a challenge and take pride in the work that they produce.
+Shark Class is comprised of 28 pupils in Year 4,5 and 6, who love a challenge and take pride in the work that they produce.

 The children work hard in all aspects of their learning and persevere to achieve their goals both for themselves and their classmates, whilst embracing our school's christian values.
-As the oldest children in the school, shark Class are given a wide range of additional responsibilities across all areas of school life and are proud of their leadership skills, setting an example for others to follow.
+As the oldest children in the school, Shark Class are given a wide range of additional responsibilities across all areas of school life and are proud of their leadership skills, setting an example for others to follow.

 All children in Shark Class take ownership of their termly English and Maths targets and are working with great care to attain these.
 We use our displays in the classroom to showcase the fantastic work completed by the children and to build, set and review targets over the year.
 This year, we have themed our target display around growth, and find that this helps the children to focus and actively participate in progressing towards meeting their targets.